MarinGrgurev/RepData_PeerAssessment1/PA1_template.md

 ## 5: 2012-10-05         13294
 ```

-Histogram shows us distribution of total number of steps taken each day:
+Histogram shows distribution of total number of steps taken each day:

 ```r